-To be admitted to full major status, students must fulfill the pre-set courses for biology majors and grade-point average requirements as described in the Request for Change/Declaration of Undergraduate Program form.
-At minimum, they must complete twelve hours in the designated courses in the Pre-requisite science courses with a minimum 2.0 in the calculation for the GPA total of these courses, and have at least a "C" or better in College Algebra.
+To be admitted to full major status, students must fulfill the pre-set courses for mathematics majors and grade-point average requirements as described in the Request for Change/Declaration of Undergraduate Program form.
+At minimum, they must complete twelve hours in the designated courses in the Pre-requisite mathematics courses with a minimum 2.0 cumulative grade point average, and have at least a "C" or better in College Algebra.